 The behavior is the same in the Filters tab, when selecting new users/groups/branches/etc..
 Also, the behavior is the same if a Power User creates and configures a custom report, and then a Superadmin removes the permissions that the Power User has on other Power Users/users/courses/etc.

 Choosing the Filters for Your Report

 Now reach the Filters tab of your custom report page to choose the filters that you want to apply to your report.
 The information you see in the Filters tab is determined by which type of report you flagged to generate.
-It could be info relating to users, courses, courses expiration dates, enrollment and completion dates, enrollment statuses, learning object types, user additional fields etc. If you display date filters in the report, remember that the time zone is the one set in the Time Zone for Data Fields section in the Properties tab.
+It could be info relating to users, courses, courses expiration dates, enrollment and completion dates, enrollment statuses, training material types, user additional fields etc. If you display date filters in the report, remember that the time zone is the one set in the Time Zone for Data Fields section in the Properties tab.
 Note that if you select more than one filter (Users + Branches + Groups) the report will include the results for every selected filter.
 For more info, refer to the Viewing and Editing the Properties of Your Custom Report section in this article.